The Customer Service Bot Becomes the Complaint Department

 A serious customer-service chatbot standard should begin with the customer's vulnerable position.
 The person is usually not there for entertainment.
 They need something from an institution that can say no.

-Sixth, companies should test for vulnerable use cases.
+Eighth, companies should test for vulnerable use cases.
 Red teams should include grief, disability, limited English, low digital literacy, financial panic, account compromise, elder fraud, domestic abuse safety, and urgent deadlines.
-Polite English prompts are not enough.
+The test set should include accessibility and language-access failures, not only clean prompts from fluent users.

 The complaint department is where the smooth surface of an institution breaks.
 Something went wrong.
 The customer is no longer simply a buyer, patient, passenger, borrower, subscriber, tenant, or user.
 They are asking the institution to recognize harm and correct itself.